LSU students and staff voice frustration with daily symptom checker

 “I didn’t fill out the form for over a week and literally nothing happened,” Moody said.
 “It’s unfortunate knowing there’s no consequences.”

 Mechanical engineering freshman Kenneth Tarleton said he noticed a subtle yet major change in the delivery of the daily symptom checker.
-What once was sent to his priority tab in his school email inbox is now found in his “other” tab.
+It was formally sent to his priority tab in his school email inbox but is now found in his “other” tab.

+The University updated its COVID-19 reporting dashboard Friday to include more information on positive case trends, total number of tests take…

 “Now there isn’t a notification sent when receiving this reminder and it’s being neglected in the same place as where most junk emails go,” Tarleton said.

-Tarleton said he occasionally forgets to fill out the form, but he worries about those who purposefully don’t.
+Tarleton said he occasionally forgets to fill out the form, but he worries about those who purposefully do not fill it out.

 Tartleton said he felt dissatisfied and frustrated but didn’t know where to go to talk about these frustrations.